 Utah Valley Convention Center

-Please be aware that special dietary requests are required at the time of ticket purchase.
+Dietary options must be requested at the time of ticket purchase.

 Gluten-free options: Salad as served, Grilled Chicken replacing Fried Chicken,

 Vegetarian option: Salad as served, Roasted Acorn Squash with